DeepuBhasin/Web-Developer-Notes/11 Node/_Documentation_Node.md

 // Function to establish a connection to the MongoDB database async function dbConnection(databaseName) {
   try {
-    // Connect to the MongoDB instance running locally, specifying the database name await mongoose.connect(`mongodb://127.0.0.1:27017/${databaseName}`);
+    // Connect to the MongoDB instance running locally, specifying the database name and it return promise await mongoose.connect(`mongodb://127.0.0.1:27017/${databaseName}`);
     console.log("Connected to the database");
   } catch (error) {